By Marcos Esau Dominguez Viera, Foresight Modeling Expert, FoSTr Jordan

 Beyond the workshop, conversations with Jordanian universities explored integrating foresight and systems thinking into academic curricula.
 Additionally, a dedicated training session provided researchers and policymakers with hands-on experience using the MAGNET model to analyze food system changes.

-The workshops were made possible with support from the Jordanian Hashemite Fund for Human Development (JOHUD) and the National Alliance Against Hunger and Malnutrition (Najmah), underscoring the importance of partnerships in driving food systems transformation.
+The workshops were made possible with support from the Jordanian Hashemite Fund for Human Development (JOHUD) and the National Alliance Against Hunger and Malnutrition (NAJMAH), underscoring the importance of partnerships in driving food systems transformation.

 By Zoe Barois